How how to Collaborate with Schools and Educators as a Librarian

 Research Skills Workshops

-Offer workshops that teach students how to use the library for research, including how to evaluate sources, use databases, and cite references.
+Offer workshops that teach students how to use the library for research, including how to evaluate sources, use research databases, and cite references.
 Tailoring these workshops to specific assignments or projects can make them more relevant and useful.

 Classroom Support